Salta alla navigazione principale Salta alla ricerca Salta al contenuto principale

 Fingerprint

-Entra nei temi di ricerca di 'Non-specific increase of serum carbohydrate antigen 19-9 in patients with liver disease associated with increased circulating levels of adhesion molecules'.
+Entra nei temi di ricerca di 'Non-specific increase of serum carbohydrate antigen 19-9 in patients with liver disease is predicted by circulating levels of adhesion molecules'.
 Insieme formano una fingerprint unica.

 Cita questo